kaylynnsims60/stm-replicationrobertsetal2014/README.md

 - Selecting a model based on similarity to published results
 - Inspecting topics using `labelTopics()`
 - Extracting example documents using `findThoughts()`
-- Estimating topic prevalence effects using `estimateEffect()`
+- Estimating topic prevalence and interaction effects using `estimateEffect()`
-- Recreating figures using both built-in STM tools and custom plotting functions where it was required due to uncertainty regarding original methods.
+- Recreating figures using both built-in STM tools and custom plotting functions where the original methods could not be fully recovered.

 Some figures were recreated using custom functions because the original helper functions referenced in the paper were not available.